World premiere choreography in an intimate setting.

 Wednesday, May 8 at 7 pm at the Rose, Ballet West will screen Danseur, a recently released independent film from Scott Gormley that explores gender inequality in ballet, and shines a light on bullying, homophobia, and other barriers for young men in the industry.
 Tickets are $8 for adults and $5 for students.
 Afterward, dance teacher and journalist Kate Mattingly will lead a panel discussion with Adam Sklute and Ballet West dancers.

 May 9, 10, and 11 – Ticket holders are also encouraged to attend Warm-Ups in the Rose Room.
-These free educational lectures, one hour before evening performances will be hosted by Artistic Directors, choreographers, and dancers.
+These free educational lectures, one hour before evening performances will be hosted by the following Artistic Directors, choreographers, and dancers: